Employment Lawyers in Czech Republic - Contact Us for Legal Advice

 It is good to know that companies in the Czech Republic will act as sponsors for foreign employees.
-More than that, such sponsors will have to prove to the immigration authorities a copy of the work contract, financial details, and other relevant details.
-One of our Czech lawyers can give proper and complete legal advice to foreign citizens applying for a work permit in this country.
+Such sponsors will have to prove to the immigration authorities a copy of the work contract, financial details, and other relevant details.
+One of our employment lawyers in Czech Republic can give complete legal advice to foreign citizens applying for a work permit in this country.

 Contracts for employees in the Czech Republic

 Foreign workers in the Czech Republic have the same employment rights as the citizens of this country.
 This means that the Employment Law applies in the same manner to foreign citizens who can work under a legal employment contract issued for a fixed or indeterminate period.

 Foreign employees are paid in agreement with the terms of the work contract, can enjoy holiday rights, maternity leave, and other important rights as stated by the Employment Law in Czech Republic.